jestjs/jest/packages/jest-mock/README.md

 ##### `.mock`

-An object with two members, `calls`, and `instances`, which are both lists.
+An object with three members, `calls`, `instances` and `timestamps`, which are all lists.
 The items in the `calls` list are the arguments with which the function was called.
 The "instances" list stores the value of 'this' for each call to the function.
 This is useful for retrieving instances from a constructor.
+The `timestamps` list stores a number timestamp every time the mock is called.

 ##### `.mockReturnValueOnce(value)`